The scatter in the galaxy-halo connection: a machine learning analysis: Introduction

 We focus here on the third approach.
-As the correlations between galaxy and halo properties in a given simulation are nonlinear and have unknown functional forms a priori, the best approach for reconstructing them is to leverage \emph{machine learning} (ML) whereby a computer can rapidly test a huge range of possibilities.
-Indeed, machine-learning the galaxy--halo connection is already becoming a cottage industry, with Random Forests~\citep{Man_2019,Delgado_2021}, Supervised Learning Algorithms~\citep{vonMarttens_2021}, Tree Based ML methods~\citep{Lovell_2021}, Neural Networks~\citep{Moster_GalaxyNet,Shao_2021}, Graph Neural Networks~\citep{Villanueva_Domingo_2021}, Convolutional Neural Networks~\citep{de_los_Rios_2021}, and Gradient Boosted Decision Trees~\citep{Chen_2021} all having recently been brought to bear.
+As the correlations between galaxy and halo properties in a given simulation are nonlinear and have unknown functional forms a priori, the best approach for reconstructing them is to leverage \emph{machine learning} (ML) whereby a computer can rapidly test a huge range of possibilities.Indeed, machine-learning the galaxy--halo connection is already becoming a cottage industry, particularly in supervised settings where algorithms are trained on data sets generated by empirical, semi-analytic or simulation-based models.
+For example, \cite{vonMarttens_2021} explored a variety of supervised models, such as Support Vector Machine or Random Forests.
+Among the tree-based models, the Random Forest has been used extensively to study the galaxy--halo connection~\citep{Man_2019,Delgado_2021,Lovell_2021} along with e.g. Gradient Boosted Decision Trees~\citep{Chen_2021}.
+Similarly, the use of \ac{NN}-based models is becoming increasingly popular, with fully-connected networks~\citep{Moster_GalaxyNet,Shao_2021}, Graph Neural Networks~\citep{Villanueva_Domingo_2021} and Convolutional Neural Networks~\citep{de_los_Rios_2021} all having recently been brought to bear.
 The advantage of this approach is that---if successful---it enables a faithful reconstruction of the galaxy--halo connection of a simulation, as well as aiding its interpretability.
 The latter may be done either with a feature importance analysis, or by identifying analytic expressions that are successful at describing the connection, e.g. through symbolic regression~\citep{Delgado_2021}.
 Recent work has also demonstrated the power in utilising dedicated ML interpretibility tools---such as Google DeepDream~\citep{Ntampaka2019MLDeepDream} and the Shapley values~\citep{Machado2021SHAP, Anbajagane_2022}---in determining key galaxy or halo properties.
 From a practical point of view, ML approaches are also useful for painting galaxies onto the haloes produced in N-body, \ac{DM} only simulations---or haloes onto observed galaxies---at low computational expense compared to full hydrodynamical simulation.
 The disadvantage is that the results are tied to a particular simulation with no guarantee of accuracy should that simulation fail to describe the real Universe.
 Indeed, recent results have indicated that ML algorithms trained on one simulation will not in general be successful at reproducing others~\citep{Villaescusa_Navarro_2021}.